The Use of Time Value & Money in Corporate Finance: TVM Explained

 How Does the Time Value of Money Work?

 Moreover, it signifies the expected future due to the business or individual investment decisions made from time to time.
 For instance, the money deposited into a savings account earns interest.
 Over time, the interest is added to the principal, which leads to making more interest.
-And that’s the power of compounding interest.
+And that’s the power of compound interest.

 How to Calculate the Time Value of Money